 Slip And Fall Injuries

 More than one million people every year suffer some form of injury from a slip and fall.
 These slip & fall accidents occur in various locations and for various reasons.
 A slip and fall accident can happen in a grocery store, on a sidewalk, inside someone’s home, at a construction site, at a bar or nightclub, or at just about any other type of location.
 Depending on the specific circumstances, the property owner, the company who controlled the premises, or some other individual or entity may be liable for the injuries which result from the slip and fall accident.
 However, winning a slip and fall accident claim in New Jersey is rarely easy.
-These cases are often strongly defended by property owners and their insurance carriers, which means that it is absolutely vital that you have a qualified personal injury attorney on your side.
+These cases are often strongly defended by property owners and their insurance carriers, which means that it is absolutely vital that you have a qualified New Jersey personal injury attorney on your side.

 Uneven pavement or an icy sidewalk can lead to a slip & fall and cause severe injuries, including traumatic brain injuries, spinal cord injuries, nerve and tissue damage, broken bones, and even paralysis or death.
 Some of the most common types of injuries resulting from slip and falls include: